 Step 2: Know your Rights

-- A notification of the protective order (except for emergency protective orders, as noted above).
+- A notification of the protective order (except for emergency and preliminary protective orders, as noted above).

 - Notice of a court hearing regarding the charges issued in the protective order.

 - The option to defend yourself against the charges.

 Importantly, since protective orders are part of the public record, future employers can see the order on your record during a background check.